hohomsf/kaggle-foursquare-location-matching/README.md

-# Kaggle Location Matching Compeition
+# Kaggle Location Matching Competition
 **Competition website:** https://www.kaggle.com/competitions/foursquare-location-matching

-This is a Kaggle competion of entity resolution.
+This is a Kaggle competition of entity resolution.
 The following description from the official site briefly explains the goal:
 > In this competition, you’ll match POIs together.
 Using a dataset of over one-and-a-half million Places entries heavily altered to include noise, duplications, extraneous, or incorrect information, you'll produce an algorithm that predicts which Place entries represent the same point-of-interest.
 Each Place entry includes attributes like the name, street address, and coordinates.
 Successful submissions will identify matches with the greatest accuracy.

-I joined the competition just a week before the closing and the final score was approximately 0.757.
-The model was trained with XGBoost algorithm.
+I joined the competition just a week before the closing but I still chose this because entity resolution was a new and interesting topic for me and I was excited to learn this new skill even the competition was about to end.
+The final score was approximately 0.757 and the model was trained with XGBoost algorithm.

 ## Tech Stack Highlights
 * Handling real-world big data